fwd/nano-docs/docs/username.md

 **Limited Commercial Use:**

 - ✅ Personal & Open Source
-- ✅ Commercial use where Nano.to Usernames and/or Checkout is **NOT** the end-product.
+- ✅ Nano.to Usernames / Checkout UI is a means to an end.
-- ❌ Commercial use where Nano.to Usernames and/or Checkout **IS** the end-product.
+- ❌ Nano.to Usernames / Checkout UI is re-branded, monetized.
+Or *worse*.
+Made Custodial.

 Contact [@nano2dev](mailto:support@nano.to) for Usage/Licensing questions.